-This $100+ million three-year reliability and resiliency project will further strengthen the electric grid across Long Island and in the Rockaways.
-In response to Hurricane Sandy, LIPA and National Grid (the previous service provider to LIPA) acquired funds from FEMA under the FEMA 406 Mitigation program to implement a Hazard Mitigation Program to the LIPA transmission and distribution system.
-The primary focus of the Program is to harden Long Island's Transmission and Distribution system by upgrading approximately 450 miles of mainline distribution lines.
-This is an effort to resist future storm damage and gain a 20% reduction in the number of customers impacted by service interruptions when storm damage occurs.
+This $200+ million, three-year reliability and resiliency project will further strengthen the electric grid across Long Island and in the Rockaways.
+Following Superstorm Sandy, LIPA and National Grid (the previous service provider to LIPA) acquired funds under the FEMA 406 Mitigation program to implement a Hazard Mitigation Program to the LIPA transmission and distribution system.
+The primary focus of the program is to harden Long Island's Transmission and Distribution system by upgrading approximately 450 miles of mainline distribution lines.
+This is an effort to increase resilience to future storm damage, and reduce the number of customers impacted by service interruptions by 20% when storm damage occurs.

-Haugland Energy responded to a LIPA/PSEG-LI RFP and was awarded a contract for performing construction services on the Hazard Mitigation Program relative to:
+Haugland Energy responded to a LIPA/PSEG-LI RFP, and was awarded a contract to perform construction services on the Hazard Mitigation Program relative to:

-- Construction project management & scheduling of construction activities; managing and maintaining a workforce of up to 200 Lineman
+- Construction project management and scheduling of construction activities; management and maintenance of a workforce up to 200 Lineman

-- Installation, or transfer, when and where designated by a construction package, of insulators, transformers, automated switching units, reclosers, switches, capacitors & regulators, remote terminal units, anchors and risers, grounding provisions, lightening arrestors, and/or any other Company attachments
+- Installation, or transfer, when and where designated by a construction package, of insulators, transformers, automated switching units, reclosers, switches, capacitors and regulators, remote terminal units, anchors and risers, grounding provisions, lightening arrestors, and/or any other company attachments

 - Installation, when and where designated by a construction package, of underground services, such as trenching for conduit, directional drilled conduit and primary cable, manholes, primary cable, riser poles and terminations